abo-abo/lispy/README.md

 - lispy has short command bindings and doesn't need to switch modes

-Of course it's not magic, lispy needs to have normal/insert mode to perform both functions with `j`.
+Of course it's not magic, lispy needs to have normal/insert mode to perform both functions with <kbd>j</kbd>.
 The difference from vi is that the mode is *explicit* instead of *implicit* - it's determined by the point position or the region state: